Is a $22bn giant magnet the ‘holy grail’ of clean energy?

 And if ITER is to be the world’s great energy hope, the project has a dismal record of management so far.

-Though any complaints of cost overrun must be put in context.
+However, any complaints of cost overrun must be put into context.
 In 2021, the US spent around $670m (£492m) on nuclear fusion, including its support for ITER.
 That same year, it spent $650bn (£470bn) on fossil fuel subsidies.

 Register for free to continue reading